Skip to main content

 • replayability

-The game offers significant replayability, with bonuses for each playthrough and a new game plus (NG+) feature, making it an excellent value for players seeking extensive content for a low price.
-Users note that the replay value is substantial, with some claiming it feels virtually endless.
+The game offers significant replayability, with bonuses awarded for each playthrough and a new game plus (NG+) feature that enhances the experience.
+Players appreciate the extensive content available for a low price, making it a great value for those seeking long-term engagement.
+Overall, the consensus is that the replayability is substantial, with some even claiming it to be virtually endless.

 • “If you like to get a lot of content for a small price ($4 for hundreds of hours + new game plus replayability), then this game is for you.”